What Is an Abscessed Tooth?

 - A bad odor when you chew with that tooth

-Sometimes an abscess causes a pimple-like bump on your gum.
-If you press it and liquid oozes out, it’s a sure bet you have an abscessed tooth.
-That liquid is pus.
+Sometimes, an abscess causes a pimple-like bump on your gum.
+If you press it and liquid oozes out, it’s a sure bet you have an abscessed tooth and the liquid is pus.

 How Is an Abscessed Tooth Diagnosed?

 An abscessed tooth won’t go away on its own.
 See your dentist right away if you have signs of one.
 It’s important to treat it because there’s a chance it could spread to your jaw or other parts of your head or neck.
-This is especially true if your immune system is weak because of a health condition, like HIV or AIDS.
-Certain medications, including some cancer treatments, can also make it harder for your body to fight infections.
+This is especially true if your immune system is weak because of a health condition such as AIDS or if you are being treated for certain conditions such as cancer or an organ transplant.

 To find out if you have an abscessed tooth, your dentist probably will:

 - Tap on your teeth.
 If you have an abscess, it’ll hurt when they touch the affected tooth.